Applications & Transcript Evaluation

 - Admission to the College of Pharmacy only occurs in the fall semester.

 - Admission to the Pharm.D. program requires the completion of approximately 70 hours of prerequisite undergraduate coursework, which takes most students 2-2 ½ (two to two and one-half) years to complete.

 - The Pharm.D. program is a full-time, four-year program.
 Possession of a pharmacy degree from outside of the U.S. does not decrease the number of years required to complete the Pharm.D. program requirements for graduation from UH College of Pharmacy.

 - All math and science courses must be completed by the spring semester prior to admission into the College of Pharmacy.

-- The Pharmacy College Admission Test (PCAT) should be taken in the summer or fall of the year prior to admission.
+- If choosing to take the optional Pharmacy College Admission Test (PCAT) it is ideal to take the exam in the summer or fall of the year prior to admission.

 - The University of Houston does not offer a Bachelor of Pharmacy degree.

 - All Letters of Reference submitted through PharmCAS must be from individuals residing in the U.S.

 - If invited, applicants must attend either an in-person interview that occurs in the Health 2 building in Houston, Texas, or virtually through Zoom technology in order to be considered for acceptance.

 For Fall 2024 PharmD admission, all required materials should be provided after the PharmCAS and UHCOP Supplemental application and $100.00 Supplemental Application fee have been submitted.
 Deadline for Submissions of International documents: September 29, 2023.